Web Messenger

 By default, the Web Messenger can be initialized from any domain with the use of the integrationId.
 To limit domains where Web messenger can be used, you can use the originWhitelist setting in the Update Integration API.

 When the originWhitelist is set, Sunshine Conversations restricts the access to only the origins listed in the array by implementing Cross Origin Resource Sharing (CORS).
-More specifically, it will look at the Origin header for every HTTP request and block it if the Origin is not part of the originWhitelist array.
+More specifically, it will look at the Origin header during initialization and block it if the Origin is not part of the originWhitelist array.

 Notes: